 - A solenoid winding across an iron core is an example of the electromagnet, whereas, for a permanent magnet, the bar magnet is an example.

 - The initial cost of an electromagnet is low but it requires a continuous source of energy to produce a magnetic field.
-As against permanent magnets are comparatively costlier than electromagnets but do not require an external power supply.
+As against permanent magnets are comparatively costlier than electromagnets but does not require an external power supply.

 - As electromagnets need copper coupling thus needs larger space while permanent magnets have a comparatively compact structure.